MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/quick-start-windows-server.md

 Restart-Computer -Force
 ```

-> Tip: If you want to update Docker later, you can run `Install-Package -Name docker -ProviderName DockerMsftProvider -force`
+> Tip: If you want to update Docker later, you can:
+>   Check the installed version with `Get-Package -Name Docker -ProviderName DockerMsftProvider`
+>   Find the current version with `Find-Package -Name Docker -ProviderName DockerMsftProvider`
+>   Install it with `Install-Package -Name Docker -ProviderName DockerMsftProvider -force`, followed by `Start-Service Docker`

 ## 2. Install Windows Updates